esnet/EScp/README.md

     - `bytes_disk`       shows bytes written to disk
     - `bytes_compressed` total of "data" bytes sent over the wire
     - Summary written to receiver log (if logging to a file/syslog)
-  * Change how sender/receiver negotiate session end (improves reliability)
+  * Change how sender/receiver negotiate session termination
+    - Removes session close delays and better file verification
+  * Remove a possible race condition and delay on file iteration

 Changes from 0.7.0 to 0.7.1 (20 June 2024):
   * Checksum feature enabled